Alma Mater: Catawba '92

 Office Phone: (704) 637-4479

-At Catawba, Lockhart earned South Atlantic Conference Defensive Player of the Year honors as a senior in 2000.
-He was also named to three All-America teams as he recorded 10 sacks and 31 stops for losses.
+As a player, Lockhart was named South Atlantic Conference Defensive Player of the Year and first team All-America honors in 2000, captaining the team that captured the SAC title.
+He was named to three All-America teams as he recorded 10 sacks and 31 stops for losses.
 Lockhart holds the school record with 103 tackles for loss and had 27

-Lockhart, a native of Charlotte, N.C., resides in Salisbury with Leslie Dent.
-They have a daughter, Penelope.
+Lockhart, a native of Charlotte, N.C., was an outstanding player Independence High School.
+He resides in Salisbury with Leslie Dent, a 2009 East Carolina graduate and works at Catawba in athletic training.
+They have a daughter, Penelope (2).

 Wide Receivers/Academic & Video Coord.